 Low Back Pain

 Your low back is tough - it supports your upper body and spine while also absorbing the force of every step you take.
 As a result, it's vulnerable to a range of painful injuries and degenerative conditions.
-For example, common causes of low back pain in Temple, Killeen or Waco include:
+For example, common causes of low back pain in Copperas Cove, Georgetown, Killeen, Round Rock, Temple, Waco, or West Georgetown TX include:

 - Muscle and ligament strains and sprains

 - Herniated discs